Deilis/Deilis/README.md

   <li>In 2018 started my career as investigator in police (non cyber crime related things.. we got to start somehwere *sign*).</li>
   <li>In 2019 got promotion from investigator to chief investigator and started my journey as chief investigator at Cyber Crimes.</li>
   <li>Since 2019, I have expanded my knowledge in Cyber Crime related crimes (e.g. Database thefts, DDo(S), MIM, Phishing, Smishing ex.)</li>
-  <li>In 20222 got promotion from chief investigator to senior investigator at Cyber Crimes.</li>
+  <li>In 2022 got promotion from chief investigator to senior investigator at Cyber Crimes.</li>
-  <li>In 2022 May joined Amerisourcebergen as Cyber Threat Intelligence Analyst (Amerisourcebergen currently renamed to Cencora)</li>
+  <li>In 2023 May joined Amerisourcebergen as Cyber Threat Intelligence Analyst (Amerisourcebergen currently renamed to Cencora)</li>
   <br>
+  <li>In 2023 November joined Nord Security as Cyber Tgreat Intelligence Researcher.
   <li>From 2020 started to invest more and more time into Cyber Security.</li>
 </ul>